HerveAbdi/data4PCCAR/README.md

 ### projSupplementaryObservations4PLSC

-computes latent variables / factor scores for supplementary observations in a  `PLSC` analysis.
+Computes latent variables / factor scores for supplementary observations in a  `PLSC` analysis.
 Note: `projSupplementaryObservations4PLSC` is mostly used as a preparatory step for